Estimates of Beta_0 and Beta_1:

 Linear model selection

-Potential problems with Linear Regression
+Potential issues with Linear Regression

 Appendices

-Suppose we have pairs of data (y_1, x_1), (y_2, x_2), ..., (y_n, x_n) and we want to predict values of y_i based on x_i?
+Suppose we have pairs of data (y_1, x_1), (y_2, x_2), ..., (y_n, x_n) and we want to predict values of y_i based on x_i.

 Advertising